• Skip to main content

 • Can I Wear Makeup While Rafting in Bali?

-What should you wear for Ayung rafting?
 It’s not just about staying dry.
-You need to stay safe and comfortable while trekking jungle stairs, paddling through splash zones, and hiking steep trails in Ubud’s humidity.
+You need to stay comfortable and steady while trekking jungle stairs, paddling through splash zones, and hiking steep trails in Ubud’s humidity.

 Ayung’s terrain is serious.
 Expect mossy stone steps, shaded canyon cliffs, and riverside climbs.
-Your outfit needs to:

 • Dry quickly.